 Appeals

-Welcome to the McFarling Law Group, your dedicated partner for navigating the intricate realm of family law appeals in Nevada.
-Our firm boasts an exceptional record of representing clients in pivotal family law appeal cases across the state.
-We specialize in handling appeals arising from family law and Hague Convention matters, offering expert guidance through the complexities of the appeals process.
-Family law appeals require a distinct skill set due to their stringent timelines and procedural intricacies.
-Our adept team, well-versed in these nuances, ensures all prerequisites are met while constructing compelling arguments for the most favorable outcomes.
-We pride ourselves on our extensive experience in preparing persuasive briefs and engaging in oral arguments, catering to both Appellants and Respondents.
-Lead attorney Emily McFarling holds licenses for appearances before esteemed bodies such as the Nevada Supreme Court, Nevada Court of Appeals, Ninth Circuit Court of Appeals, and the United States Supreme Court.
+Lead attorney Emily McFarling, Esq. holds licenses for appearances before esteemed bodies such as the Nevada Supreme Court, Nevada Court of Appeals, Ninth Circuit Court of Appeals, and the United States Supreme Court.
 Our accomplished appellate attorneys excel in drafting tailored briefs for the Nevada Supreme Court and Nevada Court of Appeals, ensuring meticulous representation.
-Whether you’re seeking a family law appeals attorney, a Hague appeals attorney, or a dedicated family law appeals law firm, McFarling Law Group is here to skillfully address your needs.
-Our expertise extends to domains like divorce appeals, child custody appeals, and Hague appeals, delivering strategic representation for a favorable resolution.
+Whether you’re seeking a family law appeals attorney, a Hague appeals attorney, or a dedicated family law appeals law firm, McFarling Cohen Fic & Squires is here to skillfully address your needs.
+Our expertise extends to all areas of family law appeals, including divorce appeals, child custody appeals, and Hague international kidnapping appeals, delivering strategic representation for a favorable resolution.

 Published Opinions: